user1001001/HSG_advanced_computer_languages/README.md

 ## General Info

 The goal of the class I have create is to collect information about a certain stock from different sources.
-Thereby it is possible to retrieve different time series data, fundamentals, and news in regard to the title.
+Thereby it is possible to retrieve different time series data, fundamentals, and news in regard to the title via an API of Alpha Vantage and a web scraper for marketnews.com.

 Note: the compact version of the code is in the python code file, whereas in the jupyter file is a version with a some examples of the methodes and attributes of the class.